Israel travel budget: an expenditure report from 90 days of traveling in the country

 Israel has inter-city trains which can take you all the way to Haifa.
 Prices are quite similar to the bus tariffs.
 A liter of gasoline in Tel Aviv costs $1.80 USD.
 If you plan to take the taxi as your mode of transport, the basic tariff for every 8 km is $18 USD.
 Monthly ticket for public transport costs $61 USD.

 In summary, below is a table of my estimated daily expenses in Israel.
 Please note that I sometimes changed my type of travels: budget, mid-range, and luxury.
 I also rented an apartment which is not included in the costs below.
 Note that this is an estimate and that the numbers are based on my travels in Israel.

-Given the facts and the numbers, it’s totally up to you how much your daily budget in Israel will be.
+Given the facts and the numbers, it’s totally up to you how much your daily Israel travel budget will be.

 How much did you spend when you traveled to Israel?

 What’s your Israel travel budget report?
 How much do you think should a traveler spend per day?
 I’d love to hear about your experiences!
 Leave your thoughts in the comment box below as it may help other travelers plan their travel budget accordingly!